 Aqua Link Up With Arthur McKay

 Aqua Group’s latest cooling tower installation centred around a 3.4 MW project for the comfort cooling system at Lloyds Bank in Halifax.
-The Lloyds Banking Group commissioned Arthur McKay Building Services with an initial design criteria that specified inlet and outlet temperatures of 37°C and 27°C respectively, a 293.8m³/h flow rate, and a wet bulb temperature of 20°C.
+The Lloyds Banking Group commissioned Arthur McKay Building Services with an initial design criteria.
+This specified inlet and outlet temperatures of 37°C and 27°C respectively, a 293.8m³/h flow rate, and a wet bulb temperature of 20°C.

-In response, Aqua supplied and installed a 3.4 MW cooling system, comprising four stainless steel SPX Marley cooling towers.
+In response, Aqua supplied and installed a 3.4 MW cooling system.
+Comprising four stainless steel SPX Marley cooling towers.
 Aqua Group is the approved UK distributor for the Marley range and the system was designed to incorporate spare capacity to allow maintenance to be carried out.
-The system’s overall capacity is in excess of 130%, so even with one tower out of operation the remaining three will still provide 98.4% capacity.
-The towers, from Marley’s NC range, have been supplied in stainless steel to increase the versatility and life-span of the installation.
+The system’s overall capacity is in excess of 130%.
+So even with one tower out of operation, the remaining three will still provide 98.4% capacity.
+The towers, from Marley’s NC range, have been supplied in stainless steel.
+Which will increase the versatility and life-span of the installation.
 “The NC model combines high capacity with high efficiency and a smaller profile, making it the ideal choice for larger applications”, explains Peter Fowles, Aqua’s Projects Engineer…Read More

 The air comes in on one or more of the vertical faces and the water flow happens via natural gravity.
 The return water enters a top basin where nozzles allow the water to fall onto the fill pack under gravity.
 This gives the advantage of variable flow which isn’t found in pressurised spray systems.

 The flow of the water is reduced to achieve the highest possible level of air to water contact.
 Whilst the water is flowing through the tower it is exposed to air which is pulled or sucked through by a fan.
-The cooled water is collected in a basin at the bottom – normally referred to as a collection or cold-water basin.
-From here the water can then be taken back into the process, at the required temperature and the air leaves the cooling tower at the top.
+The cooled water is collected in a basin at the bottom.
+Normally referred to as a collection, or cold-water basin.
+From here the water can then be taken back into the process, at the required temperature.
+Then the air leaves the cooling tower at the top.